bunkerity/bunkerweb/README.markdown

 Synopsis
 ========

-This library is automatically loaded by default in OpenResty 1.15.8.1.
+This library is automatically loaded by default since OpenResty 1.15.8.1.
 This behavior can be disabled via the [lua_load_resty_core](https://github.com/openresty/lua-nginx-module#lua_load_resty_core) directive, but note that the use of this library is vividly recommended, as its